chadwcarlson/metabase/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'REQUEST | '
-labels: ".Needs Triage, Type:New Feature"
+labels: "Type:feature request"
 assignees: ''

 ---